Integration with Game Engines¶

 Integration with Unity can be done only using C# binding.
 We tested it only on Windows, but it may work on Linux and MacOS too.
 Android and IOS are not supported.

-You can build C# binding from source or download compiled package directly from Nuget.
+You can build C# binding from source or download precompiled package directly from Nuget.

 Now, you are able to use BrainFlow API in your Unity project.

-For demo we will create a simple script to read data.
+For this demo we will create a simple script to read data from the board.

 Add a game object to the Scene and attach script below.